From Pain to Perspective

 When I left and walked outside, waiting for my ride, the sun was just beaming on me, and all I could think about was how my stomach had chilled out long enough for me to have an appointment with my doctor, sit through two appointments at Anishnawbe—and the outcome was a total cleansing, physically and spiritually.
 Just what I needed.
 Faith restored.

+It all aligned and came together in one day—and I was in desperate need of both.
 Melanie and Pete both said the same thing: with the new tools, when I pray, I need to ask the Creator.
 Key word there—ask.

 For the past year, all they’ve ever told me was to give thanks, give thanks, show gratitude.
+Things have definitely shifted.
+I see it— even in my writing.

 I went home and got dropped off at the pharmacy.
 I picked up a gallon-sized jug with powder in it, came home, filled it with water, shook it up, and put it in the fridge.